abinit/abinit/doc/tutorial/eph4isotc.md

 We now focus on the **vibrational properties** of MgB$_2$.
-In principle, one can compute phonon frequencies either with *anaddb* or the EPH driver interfaced with *abinit*.
+In principle, one can compute phonon frequencies either with *anaddb* or with the EPH code.
 However, for many applications, it is much easier to automate the entire process by invoking *anaddb* directly from the |abiview| script.
 To compute the phonon band structure using the DDB file produced on the 4x4x4 $\qq$-mesh, use: